xinyangl5722/sep11-freedom-project/blog/entry02.md

     player.angle += 19 * dt()})
 ```
 The play angle shows how fast the sprite rotates.
 I wonderr what happens if the `dt` is deleted.
 So I deleted the `dt` and it made my sprite rotate faster.
+Currently, this is pretty much what I have so far, but when the winter break ends, my goal is to figure out how to add a background into the game so it doesn't look like the default checkered square that I currently have.
+I also wanted a character to interact with a sprite that will be an item such as picking up the item when you click on it.
+Plus, I also wanted an interaction between the main sprite and the enemy sprite such as the enemy sprite chasing the main sprite around until it catches the main sprite.
+But my actual goal is to complete at least two of these aspects to be learned.

 ## EDP
 I am currently still on **Planning the solution**.
 I am still working on how my knowledge of using kaboom will turn my results to and I still need to see which components I need to do.
 I may also need to figure out how I can put different scenes together since I have a lot, but I think I'll start with something small.